informedcitizenry/6502.Net/Docs/Expressions.md

         sta * % 10 // even better
 ```

-A similar caution is needed for anonymous labels, which can erroneously be interpreted as operators:
+Similar care is needed for using anonymous labels in compound expressions, which can erroneously be interpreted as operators:

 ```
         lda -+3 // this is negative 3